Quick Answer

-All 4 of Shenzhen's pilot international medical hospitals accept commercial insurance direct billing.
-Peking University Shenzhen Hospital has publicly listed their insurance partners.
-The other 3 haven't published full lists yet, but the coverage is likely similar.
-If you're not sure about your specific plan, I'll call the hospital to confirm after you book.
+All 4 pilot hospitals in Shenzhen support international insurance direct billing.
+PKU Shenzhen Hospital has published a list of 25+ insurance partners.
+The other 3 hospitals haven't published complete lists, but coverage is likely similar.
+If you're not sure whether your insurance works, I'll call to confirm after you book.

 1. Which Hospitals Accept International Insurance